panexxo/cdpq-mq/README.md

 [Activity tracker](https://cloud.ibm.com/docs/mqcloud?topic=mqcloud-at_events)

-Metrics can be retrieved by creating a Sysdig instance in IBM Cloud. (paid plans) [Monitoring a Queue Manager](https://cloud.ibm.com/docs/mqcloud?topic=mqcloud-monitor_sysdig)
+Some metrics may be retrieved by creating a Sysdig instance in IBM Cloud. (paid plans) [Monitoring a Queue Manager](https://cloud.ibm.com/docs/mqcloud?topic=mqcloud-monitor_sysdig)

 Any MQ tools will need to support client mode to connect to the qmgr which it looks like amqsact and dmpmqlog do not support.